 Synology Vulnerability - Remote Attackers Can Execute Commands

-A severe vulnerability in Synology's DiskStation Manager allows remote attackers to execute arbitrary commands.
-This affects many NAS systems used for enterprise data management.
-Immediate patching is crucial to protect sensitive data from unauthorized access.
+A critical vulnerability in Synology's DiskStation Manager allows remote attackers to execute arbitrary commands.
+New SSL VPN Client flaws also expose sensitive files.
+Immediate patching is essential.

 The Flaw